History, Multicultural Studies in Education, Other, Public Service Leadership, Sociology

 Core Course Study Tours

 This program travels on Study Tours to the following destinations:

-Week-Long Study Tour: Budapest-Vienna (Spring) or Germany (Fall) or Barcelona
+Week-Long Study Tour: Barcelona or Germany (Fall) or Vienna (Spring)

-Core Course Week: Southern Sweden or Denmark or Northern Germany
+Core Course Week: Denmark or Northern Germany or Southern Sweden

 Early in the semester, you delve into your academic focus during Core Course Week, in which you travel on a short Study Tour for three days in Denmark or a neighboring country, combined with a two-day seminar in Copenhagen.
 Later in the semester, you travel again with your Core Course on a week-long Study Tour in Europe.

 While on tour, theories learned in the classroom come to life by meeting with professionals and experts in your field who contribute to furthering your understanding of course topics.
 Study Tours are hands-on and experiential, combining theory with practice, and expose you to additional cultural perspectives.
 You have the opportunity to visit sites and experts in your field of interest that you may not otherwise have access to.

 Add elective courses to complement your Core Course at DIS Copenhagen.
 You decide how to build your course load based on your needs and interests!

 Electives range across disciplines and include research, workshops, studios, and even Exploration Electives, which come with a travel component.